 It’s not as common, but you can also get cystitis from:

-Some people have a condition called interstitial cystitis, where the bladder is constantly swollen.
+Some people have a condition called interstitial cystitis, where the bladder is constantly swollen but there’s no detectable infection.
 Doctors aren’t sure what causes it, and it’s much harder to treat than regular cystitis.

 Here are some things you might notice:

 It burns, stings, or hurts when you pee.

 You feel sick (achy and tired, with a low fever).

 You need to pee often, but only small amounts come out.

 There’s pain or pressure in your lower belly.

 Your pee is dark, cloudy, or has a strong smell.